 So far nine planning applications for 5G telecommunications poles and ancillary 5G equipment in Headington have been approved and five replacement 5G poles allowed, as well as replacement 5G equipment on the roofs of other Headington buildings.

-The Quarry Gate pub at 19 Wharton Road was demolished in 2015, but the site still remains undeveloped.
-Seville Developments have submitted five planning applications for the site.
+The Quarry Gate pub at 19 Wharton Road was demolished in 2015 and the site still remains undeveloped.
+The new owners, however, are making progress with the conditions and hope to commence development before the planning permission for the site (21/00586/FUL) expires in June 2024..

 On 12 October 2021 the Oxford Planning Committee refused this revised application by Oxford Brookes University to replace twelve buildings at Clive Booth student village in John Garne Way, but it was called in to the Planning Review Committee by thirteen city councillors (details here), and was approved at its meeting on 11 November 2021.
 It is for: